bfabiszewski/ulogger-server/README.md

   - clear browser cache and restart web page

 ## Docker
 - Run `docker run --name ulogger -p 8080:80 -d bfabiszewski/ulogger` and access `http://localhost:8080` in your browser.
-Log in with `admin`:`admin` credentials and change default password.
+Log in with `admin`:`admin` credentials and change default password
 - Optional configuration options with ENV variables, for list see [Dockerfile](https://github.com/bfabiszewski/ulogger-server/blob/master/Dockerfile).
-The variables correspond to main μlogger configuration parameteres.
+The variables correspond to main μlogger configuration parameteres
-- For example: `docker run --name ulogger -e ULOGGER_LANG="pl" -p 8080:80 -d bfabiszewski/ulogger`.
+- For example: `docker run --name ulogger -e ULOGGER_LANG="pl" -p 8080:80 -d bfabiszewski/ulogger`
 - You may also build the image yourself.
 Run `docker build .` from the root folder where `Dockerfile` reside.
-There are optional build-time arguments that allow you to set default database passwords for root and ulogger users.
+There are optional build-time arguments that allow you to set default database passwords for root and ulogger users
-- For example: `docker build --build-arg DB_ROOT_PASS=secret1 --build-arg DB_USER_PASS=secret2 --build-arg DB_DRIVER=sqlite .`.
+- For example: `docker build --build-arg DB_ROOT_PASS=secret1 --build-arg DB_USER_PASS=secret2 --build-arg DB_DRIVER=sqlite .`

 ## Tests
 - Install tests dependecies.
   - `composer install`
   - `npm install`
 - Integration tests may be run against docker image.
 We need exposed http and optionally database ports (eg. mapped to localhost 8080 and 8081).
-Below example for MySQL setup.
+Below example for MySQL setup
   - `docker build -t ulogger .`
   - `docker run -d --name ulogger -p 8080:80 -p 8081:3306 --expose 3306 -e ULOGGER_ENABLE_SETUP=1 ulogger`
 - Use environment variables (or create `.env` file in `.tests/` folder) to set up connection details (below database credentials are docker defaults)